gamemanual0/gm0/source/docs/software/control-system-internals.rst

       .. figure:: images/control-system-internals/lynx-board.jpg
          :alt: A Lynx board that was removed from its case

-         A Lynx Board that was removed from its case
+         A Lynx board that was removed from its case

    LynxCommand
       A `LynxCommand